alvineebai/Alvine-kubernetes/12-RBAC/readme.md

 - What (resources like pods, services, deployments, ...)
 - rules (what action is allowed and what action is not allowed)

-### Examples of role & rolebinding, clusterrole and clusterrolebinding

-Labs:
-Setup a new user in a k8s cluster
-Setup RBAC to allow read-only access to pods from a specific namespace to a new user
+### Steps
+- create a namespace
+- create a role
+- create a rolebinding
+- create the subject (user, group or service account)
+- Create the config file for the subject to assume the role for cluster access
+- verify that the subjet only have access to the permissions set in the role

+### Practice
+We have a new user called Adam in dev team and we need to give him access to the cluster resources.
+As an administrator, setup RBAC to allow Adam to list and create pods, services and deployments in the dev to a new user